Stomping with its feet and going stomp, stomp, stomp

 It does, however, ignore geography: Saltasaurus was from South America, Spinosaurus from Africa.
 In addition, Deinonychus and Kronosaurus were also from the Early Cretaceous, and the meteor impact is portrayed as happening in California, when it really took place in southeastern Mexico.

 Largely averted in Raptor Red, as one would expect from a book written by a Paleontologist.
-Pretty much limited to Deinonychus, Iguanodon and arguably Utahraptor.
+Limited to Deinonychus, Iguanodon and arguably Utahraptor.
 The other dinosaurs are much less familiar - Acrocanthosaurus (a big theropod possibly related to Allosaurus), Astrodon (a smallish by sauropod standards relative of Brachiosaurus), and the ankylosaur Gastonia.

 Featured in the Meg series by Steve Alten.
 The prologue of the first book features Dinosaurs, and Tyrannosaurus rex is one of them.
 The Trench and Hell's Aquarium also makes use of stock marine reptiles, inasmuch as there are stock marine reptiles.
 (Kronosaurus, Liopleurodon, Elasmosaurus).
 In addition, the Megalodon itself could be considered a 'stock prehistoric creature'